 This service is easy to use, but critics say it is too easy for first-time investors since there are minimal education and portfolio-building tools.
 For example, it won’t recommend a model portfolio like a robo-advisor will, and you can trade stock options almost effortlessly.

-Consequently, you may consider these alternatives to Robinhood to find a brokerage with more research and planning tools.
+Consequently, you may consider alternatives to Robinhood to find a brokerage with more research and planning tools.

 How Much Does Robinhood Cost?